lji543/drip/src/Ideas.md

   -retirement chunck to live off of

--connect owed expenses to venmo somehow
--ability to add owed expenses to expense list
--ability to check/uncheck owed expenses to mark as completed (but still have record) -add 'scroll to top'/'scroll to bottom' button for long pages -https://stackabuse.com/how-to-scroll-to-top-in-react-with-a-button-component/ -make addexpense for the tracking page a modal -show/hide paid items on owed page
+Bugs:
+-date workaround not working for every expense addition (defaults to day before entered value)

+Current Tasks:
+-ability to delete/edi recurring expenses - deleting or editing the whole series -recurring expenses page
+-whole system really only works for one year - will have to update to store/show data based on multiple years of data -combine all the expense list components
--on addItem form, add option to mark as expense and add it to epense list -add tooltips to expense/item grid icons
+-add 'scroll to top'/'scroll to bottom' button for long pages -https://stackabuse.com/how-to-scroll-to-top-in-react-with-a-button-component/ -on addItem form, add option to mark as expense and add it to epense list -when switching categories, month should remain the same -edit category of expense
+-when deleting item from tracked or expenses, make sure it deletes from both spots??
+Or ask -organize what is details, name, etc etc for each type of item/expense

 -only add owed item to expense list one time
--when switching categories, month should remain the same -edit category of expense
--organize what is details, name, etc etc for each type of item/expense -when deleting item from tracked or expenses, make sure it deletes from both spots??
-Or ask -should 'things that people owe' also be tied to expenses or have the ability to add to/from expenses?
+-add tooltips to expense/item grid icons
+-ability to check/uncheck owed expenses to mark as completed (but still have record) -ability to add owed expenses to expense list -show/hide paid items on owed page
+-make addexpense for the tracking page a modal